-You may select from a range of services, including resilience training, stress management, meditation, massage therapy, acupuncture, animal-assisted therapy, yoga, tai chi, and botanicals and supplements consultation.
-Availability of services varies among Mayo Clinic locations.
-Please confirm with your doctor or when you contact the clinic.
+At Mayo Clinic in Minnesota, you may select from a range of services, including resilience training, stress management, meditation, massage therapy, acupuncture, animal-assisted therapy, yoga, tai chi, and botanicals and supplements consultation.

-During a physician consultation, you talk with a doctor trained in integrative medicine and health.
+During a consultation, you talk with a health care provider trained in integrative medicine and health.
 Together, you develop a treatment plan tailored to your goals for health and well-being.
 Your plan may include one or more of the integrative practices available.
 Bring to this appointment a list of supplements and medications that you take, including doses.

 - Dietary supplements and botanicals